-When a play is staged, its interpretation relies on the decisions of the directors and actors as well as the text itself.
-However, in this study guide we are going to focus on the text of the play.
+Secondly, you should remember that when a play is staged, its interpretation relies on the decisions of the director and actors (and not just the text itself).
+So if you are working with stage versions of Macbeth, this is important.
+This study guide, however, only focuses on the play as a text.
 This is typically the way we work in English class: text-based.

 More specifically, Macbeth is also a tragedy.
-Shakespeare wrote in various genres, including tragedies, comedies, and history plays.
-In general, tragedies follow a central character who goes through various struggles, often caused by fate and by a tragic flaw within the character that he or she cannot overcome.
-These elements can be found in Macbeth, as in other Shakespearean tragedies such as Hamlet and King Lear.
+Tragedies follow a central character who goes through struggles caused by fate and a tragic flaw within the character himself that he cannot overcome, making him a tragic hero.
+These elements can be found in Macbeth, as in other Shakespearean tragedies such as Hamlet.

 The genre of tragedy was first invented in Athens in Ancient Greece.
-By watching a play based on human suffering, the audience both empathises and feels a sense of relief that they are in fact distanced from the events by their awareness of the fictional nature of the play and by the extreme characteristics of the characters.
+When watching a play about human suffering, the audience both empathizes with the hero and feels a sense of relief that they are not in his shoes.
 This sense of relief is known as “catharsis” and is essential to the genre of tragedy.
-So, if you ever felt sorry for Macbeth and his tragic end, you may just have gone through a bit of catharsis.
+So, if you ever felt sorry for Macbeth and his tragic end, you may have just gone through a bit of catharsis.

 The historical context of Macbeth: the Elizabethan and Jacobean eras